-If you’re visiting the Mendocino area in November through April, don’t miss a chance to see gray whales migrating from Alaska to Mexico.
+If you’re visiting the Mendocino area from November through April, don’t miss a chance to see gray whales migrating from Alaska to Mexico.
 They swim by the Mendocino Coast on their way, offering lucky visitors a chance to see them spouting, breaching, and diving.

 Mendocino Headlands State Park and the Point Arena Lighthouse are two favorite places to spot whales from land.
 You can also book a whale-watching charter for a closer look.

 Another fun option is to time your visit to coincide with one of the local whale festivals in the spring.
 Whale season is a big deal here.
 The towns of Westport, Fort Bragg, Mendocino, and Little River each have a festival to celebrate!

 No matter where you are in California, you’re sure to find a fun horseback riding experience nearby.
 And the Mendocino Coast is no exception to that rule.

 Whether you love to ride or are just starting, Ricochet Ridge Ranch is sure to have the right experience for you.
 Their most popular tours are one-hour private trail and beach rides in MacKerricher State Park, but there are many more options to choose from.